JEFworks-Lab/jefworks-lab.github.io/join.md

     <div id="collapseFive" class="collapse" aria-labelledby="headingFive" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
 We welcome local highschool students to volunteer as computational research assistants over summer break in order to 'get their feet wet' in bioinformatics research.
 Highschool students are expected to dedicate a minimum of 8 weeks, full-time, to their research projects.
 Teleworking (work from home) opportunities are also available to accomodate highschool students who are unable to access transportation to come onto campus.
-If you are interested in applying as a highschool-level computational research assistant, please follow this guide:
+If you are interested in applying as a highschool-level computational research assistant, we recommend this guide:

 1. Email Prof. Fan with the subject line “Highschool RA Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are, where you go to school, and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - Whether you are interested in the on-campus experience or a telework experience.
 - Your proposed start and end dates (as well as any other factors related to your time commitment)
 - A copy of your resume.
 This should include your work experience (if any), courses with grades, hobbies or extracurricular activities, and any potentially relevant skills.
-- Contact information (both email and phone number) for 2 to 4 references, including at least one parent or gaurdian for students under the age of 18.
+- Contact information (both email and phone number) for 2 to 4 references (such as teachers), including at least one parent or gaurdian for students under the age of 18.
 <br><br>
-2. If we like your application, Prof. Fan will reach out directly to your references.

-3. If we like your references, we will reach out and set up a time for a video conference call.
+2. If we like your application, we will reach out and set up a time for a video conference call.
 This will take 10 to 30 minutes for those interested in the on-campus experience and 45 minutes to 1 hour for those interested in the telework experience.
 It will involve discussing items in your resume as well as your educational goals and interests.

-4. If we think you are a good fit and you are interested in the on-campus experience, we will invite you to an on-site visit.
+3. If we think you are a good fit and you are interested in the on-campus experience, we will invite you to an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to experience your commute, see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.
 If we think you are a good fit and you are interested in the telework experience, we will set up additional video conference calls between you and others in the lab including post-docs, graduate students and undergraduate students to give you a better sense of who you may be working with.

+   *COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
+Alternatively, additional Zoom teleconferences will be set up with others in the lab to give you a better sense of who you may be working with.

-6. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
-She will then reach out with a proposed project, background reading, and start-date/timeline so that you can hit the ground running.
+4. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
+She will then reach out with an offer or encourage you to keep looking.
+She will also provide a proposed onboarding date, rotation project, and background reading so that you can hit the ground running.

 Successful applicants will have:
 - Taken courses in computer science, statistics, and biology